joyalpoulose0/csgodemoreview/README.md

 - Weapon kill breakdown
 - Damage consistency score

 I have used Go for parsing demos using demoinfocs-golang (github.com/markus-wa/demoinfocs-golang) and Python for feature engineering and computation.
-Soon, I will implement AI powered coaching feedback using LLMs.
+After a short break, I have implemented AI powered coaching feedback using LLMs.

 How it works:
 1. Load `.dem` file